Tis, the season to be grateful! These activities will help you and your family cultivate a heart of thankfulness this season.

 We need November so we can thoroughly embrace the small miracles of December!

 No-Sew Thanksgiving Countdown calendar – Can you believe, it’s no sew?
 I made it simple with 31 pockets because I wanted to be able to change it up for other holidays.
 Get the details here.

 ABC’s of Thanksgiving has been so fun to do this year with my little guy.
-Get the free printable booklet here!
+Get the free (for a limited time) printable booklet here!

 Gratitude & Thanksgiving Jar Prompts Printable – These are so fun and it’s what I’ve been using for the past couple of years you can get them here.
 Though this year I made similar ones to this but attached a verse to it.
 I’ll share that free printable soon!

 Give Thanks Countdown Cards-These cards are designed to use at dinner, family night, in the car on the way to school.
 Just print and cut out.
 You can put them on a ring so you can have them with you at all times.
 I will be putting ours in our Thanksgiving Countdown calendar and each day our kids will pull one out at dinner.
 Page 1, Page 2, Page 3 (click on link, right click on image, copy and paste into your document, print)

 Thankful Pumpkin Activity– This can be done each day in the month of November or the evening of your Thanksgiving meal.

 Starting a Gratitude Journal– Aren’t these just lovely?
 I love how simply beautiful they are and I know the notes of gratitude that will be taken, will be priceless.

 10 Days of Gratitude Challenge — This is going on now so make sure you join us.
 There are free printables one for you and one for kids.